ceresforge/ceresforge/README.md

 ## License

-Licensed under the [Apache License, Version 2.0] or the [MIT License], at your option.
+Licensed under the [MIT License] or the [Apache License, Version 2.0], at your option.

 ## Contribution